xfce-mirror/thunar/README.md

  If your distribution provides development versions of the related packages, install them.
 Otherwise you will need to build and install the missing dependencies from source.

+For some additional build & debug hints, as well check the [Thunar Wiki pages](https://wiki.xfce.org/thunar/dev).

 ### Reporting Bugs

 Visit the [reporting bugs](https://docs.xfce.org/xfce/thunar/bugs) page to view currently open bug reports and instructions on reporting new bugs or submitting bugfixes.